-(Best for Tomatoes and Peppers for Organic Rejuvenation of Soil Fertility)
+(Best for Organic Rejuvenation of Soil Fertility)

 Develop delicious fruits with such a distinctive Espoma Tomato tone Organic Fertilizer.
 This is an all-natural high-quality natural 4lbs fertilizer which is ideal for increasing tomatoes and multiple plants such as pumpkin, cucumbers, and peppers.

 Natural elements in the tomato tone are organically nurturing your tomato plants and would not prevent fast development at the cost of lovely flowers and tomato manufacturing.

 It is accessible at a stable N-P-K supplement proportion of 3-4-6, a complicated combination of 15 basic vitamins and minerals, Espoma's Bio-tone value, which in itself is a restricted mixture of vital microorganisms and 8.0 percent calcium to bar the plants from blossom-end rot disease, your crops would become strong as well as create strong, succulent vegetables.